sunkumx/sunkumx/README.md

 **Medium Articles:**

-_Making a habbit to start writing on medium.
+_Developing a habit of starting to write on Medium.
 Expect an article real soon!_ :thumbsup:
 <!--
 - [Article 1] : [Description and Link]
 - [Article 2] : [Description and Link]